SDGforskning/sdg-strings/README.md

 # Information about these files

-The files in this repository contain search strings to find publications related to certain [Sustainable development goals](https://sdgs.un.org/goals).
+These files contain search strings to find publications related to certain [Sustainable development goals](https://sdgs.un.org/goals).

 This work is a product of the project *Bærekraftsforskning for alle – en transparent kartleggings- og gjenfinningstjeneste* (Sustainable development research for all – a transparent mapping and discovery tool), a Norwegian project supported by the National Library of Norway. **[Read more about the project and find contact details here](https://www.uib.no/en/ub/148804/sustainable-development-research-all-%E2%80%93-transparent-mapping-and-discovery-tool)**.
+This project is led by the University of Bergen Library, partnered with the libraries at Western Norway University of Applied Sciences and the University of Stavanger.
+Natural Resources Institute Finland (Luke) has contributed with search strings for two SDGs as an external collaborator.

-File names consist of the SDG and the approach used (topic vs. action).
-The approach relates to decisions about what kind of research the string should find: research closely related to the actions of the SDG targets ("action"), or research more broadly related to the topics in the targets ("topic").
-You can read more about these below. **The strings are a work-in-progress, and are at different stages of development - within each file there is a description of its current status at the top.**
+File names in this set consist of the SDG and the approach used (topic vs. action), as well as the platform/syntax for the string.
+The approach relates to decisions about what kind of research the string should find: research closely related to the actions of the SDG targets (*action*), or research more broadly related to the topics in the targets (*topic*). *You can read more about these below*.
+Stable versions are saved as "releases"; in between releases, there may be changes to the strings.
+A status message at the top of each file gives information.

 ## Why are we building strings?
 How do they differ to existing mappings?

 Previous research has shown that mappings of SDG-"related" research do not match up very well ([Armitage, Lorenz & Mikki 2020](https://doi.org/10.1162/qss_a_00071); [Purnell 2022](https://doi.org/10.1162/qss_a_00215)).
-We believe this is unsurprising when you consider that there are different ways to interpret what an SDG covers, different viewpoints on which research themes should be counted as "related", different mapping methods, and different datasources (see our previous work, [Armitage, Lorenz & Mikki 2020](https://doi.org/10.1162/qss_a_00071)).
+This is perhaps unsurprising when you consider that there are different ways to interpret what an SDG covers, different viewpoints on which research themes should be counted as "related", different mapping methods, and different data sources (see our previous work, [Armitage, Lorenz & Mikki 2020](https://doi.org/10.1162/qss_a_00071)).
 For example, should *SDG 3 Good health* cover all medical research?
 Does *SDG 13 Climate Action* cover basic climate science?
 You will probably get different answers depending on who you ask.

-Instead of trying to find the "right" answer, we think it is best with mulitple mappings which can capture different views of "relatedness".
-But in order for these to have any meaning, methods must be documented to explain to the user a) how the SDG was interpreted; what research approach is supposed to cover, and b) how it is done.
+Instead of trying to find the "right" answer, we propose multiple mappings which can capture different views of relatedness.
+But in order for these to have any meaning, documentation must explain a) how the SDG was interpreted and what research approach is considered relevant, and b) how the mapping is done.
 We have written our own strings because we believe there is currently a gap for this kind of mapping.
 In short:

 - Our strings allow mapping of research to individual SDG targets ("target-level").
 This is useful for identifying where a research set is focused within an SDG.
 They can be combined to examine the whole SDGs ("goal-level").
-- We provide two strings: an "action" and "topic" approach, which have different interpretations of "relevance"
+- We provide two types of strings: *action* and *topic* approaches, which have different interpretations of "relevance"
 - The strings are manually curated.
 They map at the publication-level (rather than journal or subject cluster), using traditional search methods (e.g. matching terms in the titles, abstracts and keywords).
 The benefit of this is that it is easier to understand why a result is in or out, but sacrifices potential additional recall provided by machine learning.
 - For each string and target, we document :
   - How we have interpreted which research themes should be considered "relevant" to each SDG target